openpolitics/manifesto/environment.md

 Balloon release (even using supposedly biodegradable latex balloons) harms wildlife.
 Sky (or "Chinese") lanterns start fires.
 We will seek to have both made illegal, and to have that law enforced.

-##Litter

-A minimum £20 on the spot fine will be enforced nationally by local authorities and police for littering. £20 will be for each piece of litter rather than a single fine for a single littering incident.

 ## Fox Hunting

 Hunting with foxes is cruel and barbaric and opposed by 85% of the public[^fox-hunting].
 We will resist any attempt to reverse the fox hunting ban.